MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/types-of-fields.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 The names used for types depend on the designer used.
-[Power Apps portal](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) uses a convention that includes the way the data is formatted.
+[Power Apps(https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) uses a convention that includes the way the data is formatted.
 The solution explorer type uses a name aligned with the database data type with a format modifier.

 <!-- Watch this video for a quick overview about column types:
 > [!VIDEO link tbd]  -->